- Directed By: George Clooney

 The Leatherheads project had been kicking around at Universal since the mid 1990’s.
 Jon Favreau (uncredited) was hired to rewrite the screenplay in 1996 after the success of the low budget movie Swingers, which he wrote — but the project stalled in development with Jonathan Mostow attached as director.
 A decade later the picture was given the greenlight as George Clooney’s directing follow up to his acclaimed Good Night, and Good Luck.
 Universal sole financed Leatherheads for $58 million.

-The studio first dated the movie for December 7, 2007 but Clooney was in a motorcycle accident that broke a few of his ribs and set back the completion of filming.
+The studio first dated the movie for December 7, 2007 but Clooney was in a motorcycle accident that broke a few of his ribs, which set back the completion of filming.
 It was pushed to April 4, 2008.